dkj/CrazyLIMS/README.md

 # CrazyLIMS Dev Environment

 This repository hosts the database-first foundation for the CrazyLIMS project.
-The focus of Phase 0/1 is on PostgreSQL schema design, migration tooling, and access control expressed through PostgREST and PostGraphile.
+The Phase 1 Redux reboot realigns the stack around a transaction-centric security backbone: every write must occur inside an attributed transaction context, with audit trails and RLS policies deriving actor metadata from shared session settings.

 ## Prerequisites